kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_reduce.md

 ```

 Dispatches parallel work defined by `functor` according to the *ExecutionPolicy* `policy` and performance a reduction of the contributions
 provided by the work items.
 The optional label `name` is used by profiling and debugging tools.
-The reduction type is either a `sum`,
-defined by `reducer` or deduced from an optional `join` operator on the functor.
+The reduction type is either a `sum`, is defined by the `reducer` or is deduced from an optional `join` operator on the functor.
 The reduction result is stored in `result`, or through the
 `reducer` handle.
 It is also provided to the `functor.final()` function if such a function exists.

 ## Interface